Silicon Carbide – SiC

 Another major advantage of these substrates is their high resistance to thermal shock.
 This means they have the ability to change temperatures rapidly without breaking or cracking.
 This creates a clear advantage when fabricating devices as it is another toughness characteristics that improves the lifetime and performance of silicon carbide in comparison to traditional bulk silicon.

-On top of its thermal capabilities, it is a very durable substrate and does not react with acids, alkalis or molten salts at temperatures up to 800°C. This gives these substrates versatility in their applications and further assists their ability to out perform bulk silicon in certain applications.
+On top of its thermal capabilities, it is a very durable substrate and does not react with acids, alkalis or molten salts at temperatures up to 800°C. This gives these substrates versatility in their applications and further assists their ability to out perform bulk silicon in many applications.

 SVM Silicon Carbide Specifications: